hrcorval/behavex/README.md

 > behavex --rerun-failures

+The implementation will look for the created "failing_scenarios.txt" file (located in the root folder) and will execute again each scenario.

 To avoid the re-execution to overwrite the previous test report, we suggest to provide a different output folder, using the "-o" or "--output-folder" argument.

 It is important to mention that this argument doesn't work yet with parallel test executions, but we will work on adding this capability in upcoming library versions